timmckague/timandvictoria/src/pages/blog/2019-03-29-hike-the-rota-vicentina-part-2.md

 >
 > ― Maya Angelou

 We were lucky enough to have four days like this.
 Don’t be mistaken, we were excited and ready for some time off our feet, but knew we would miss the sound of the ocean and the tranquility and peacefulness that comes with such a simple predetermined goal each day.
-The Rota Vicentina hike was an absolute delight and a highlight of Portugal for us.
+The Rota Vicentina hike was an absolute delight and a highlight of our time in Portugal.